⭐ Overview

 Fraudulent Charges

 A fraudulent charge is a special situation that doesn’t quite follow the flow of filling out a normal p-card form.
-If you need to check this box, see How do I request a temporary spending increase on my p-card? on what to properly do in this situation.
+If you need to check this box, see What do I do if there's a fraudulent expense on my card? on what to properly do in this situation.

 Anticipated International Transactions